vcg3rd/todo.txt-painless-recurring/README.md

 # Recurring Tasks for Todo.txt for Normal People

 **tl:dl**.
 Who needs an add-on script?
 Just uses aliases!
+"Jummp to implementation":#my-solution

 Caveat: If your primary tool for todo.txt is a web, desktop, or mobile app you probably won't find this helpful, but if it's todo.txt-cli, I hope it will.

 ## Background